junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 Dean pivots to her sharply.
 "I thought you said you got a situation!"

 "We do."
-Jody gestures the dinner table full of plates with steaming food and the scattered fragments of confetti on the floor.
+Jody gestures to the dinner table full of plates with steaming food and the scattered fragments of confetti on the floor.
 "Welcome to the situation."

 Dean huffs out a quiet laugh.
-"We were worried it might be monster or some cases.
+"We were worried it might be monsters or some cases.
 I rushed the four-hour drive to three and a half."

-"I told you we were okay," Jody looks away, turning around to walk toward the dinner table, smoothing the table cloth.
+"I told you we were okay."
+Jody looks away, turning around to walk toward the dinner table, smoothing the tablecloth.
 "At least I'm glad we didn't disturb any plan or anything."

 "Yeah, about that," Dean says plainly.